terriburns/Talks/DevConf/talk.md

 ###Be Cognizant of Implicit Bias...

-aka, check your privilege

----

 ###...
 And how that Manifests in Code

+(in other words, check your privilege)

+---

+The vast majority of us have privilege!
+For example...

 - Please pay $5 to play this game.

 - Please enter the college you attended to confirm your identity.

-- Please enter your direct manager's contact info to verify your work history.
+- Please enter your manager's contact info to verify your work history.

 ---

 ###Be Cognizant of Programming Bias

+#### Emacs vs Vi/Vim

 #### AngularJS vs React